ohls/nas-copy-job/readme.md

 1. deletes photos in the home folder of the user to keep only the recent photos as local copy

 # Credits
-Thanks to teh people of [rsync](https://rsync.samba.org/).
+Thanks to the people of [rsync](https://rsync.samba.org/).
 I love it!